Home > Health Topics > Hypertension

 Exercise regularly

-Life depends upon movements and health depends upon exercise.
-It has been proven that regular exercise and training leads to strong a body and helps it to resist negative influences.
+Life relies on motion and health depends on exercise.
+It has been proven that regular exercise and training lead to a stronger body which helps to resist negative influences.

 A balanced lifestyle

 The Chinese medicine approach to healthcare is no different from the general philosophy of western approaches.
-It considers that appropriate exercise, diet, relaxation, social relationships, and habits all play a part in promoting or inhibiting the healthy flow of qi in the body.
-Where the Chinese model may differ is in the area of what is considered "appropriate."
-It emphasizes the importance of dynamic balance of yin and yang in everything we do, and leads to approaches that do not favor life style.
+It considers that appropriate exercise, diet, relaxation, social relationships, and habits all play a part in promoting a healthy body.
+Where the Chinese model may differ in the area of what is considered "appropriate."
+It emphasizes the importance of dynamic balance in everything we do, and might lead to approaches that do not favor our lifestyles.
 Balance and the "middle way" are everything, and although little is ever completely ruled out, nothing is ever considered very dominant.

-TCM believes a person's mindset contains the power to influence the human body's physiology and pathologic functions positively and negatively; therefore, positive thinking and an optimistic outlook on life can help maintain a healthy balance in the body.
+TCM believes a person's mindset contains the power to influence the body's functions positively or negatively; positive thinking and an optimistic outlook on life can definitely help maintain a healthy balance in the body.

 Use herbs for medical prevention

-In recent years, the application of Chinese herbs in preventive medicine has progressed greatly and attracted more and more attention from medical scientists.
-Using herbs that have been time tested by TCM practioners and medically researched can be beneficial in maintaining a healthy balance in the body and preventing chronic diseases such as hypertension.
-It is important to understand which herbs are beneficial for your particular condition, and to consult a qualified TCM practitioner for follow up.
+Herbs that have been time tested by TCM practitioners and medically researched can be beneficial in maintaining a healthy balance in the body and preventing chronic diseases such as hypertension.
+It is important to understand which herbs are fit for your particular condition, and so consult a qualified TCM practitioner for follow up.